rescript-lang/rescript-compiler/jscomp/core/design.md

 type a += A
 type b += A
 ```

-The compiler will only expose the last `A`, which means, BuckleScript will not complain, the limitation
+The compiler will only expose the last `A`, which means, ReScript will not complain, the limitation
 of the compiler preserves its soundness

 # Print import module names